KohanAlex26/Pathfinding-Visualizer/README.md

 # Pathfinding-Visualizer
-An app built with Qt  to visualize Dikstra's Algorithm.
+An app built with Qt  to visualize Dijkstra's Algorithm.

 You can use this app to understand how search algorithms work.
 I'm gonna add more algorithms soon.